What Are Empty Calories?

 How to avoid “Empty Calories”

-Avoid sweetened drinks and canned drinks.
+Avoid sweetened drinks and canned drinks, such as fruit punch.